How to Guarantee Client Satisfaction and Improve Your Reputation

 Change orders shouldn’t cause you or your clients grief.
 They’re inevitable and more importantly, if they’re well-executed, they can be a great way to increase client satisfaction and your profit margins.

-One of the best ways to streamline your change order process and reduce the possibility of mistakes is with digital change orders.
+One of the best ways to streamline your change order process and reduce the possibility for mistakes is with digital change orders.
 Now, clients can approve change orders instantly, from anywhere.
 Plus, when change orders are approved, selections are automatically updated in your construction project management software.
 This keeps all trades updated on what the client wants and results in less double entry and more accuracy for you.

 Grow your business organically through referrals.
 To do this, you’ve got to build stellar quality homes, honor warranties, and keep in communication with your past customers.
 Make them feel important and valued.
 Engage with them through multiple channels, including social media.
 Let them know that their satisfaction matters to you with periodic calls, mailers, and birthday messages.